kcccr123/FigureAggregator/README.md

 ## About The Project
 Personal learning project for Full-stack development.

-Utilizing Puppeteer, the system autonomously scrapes product data from various online stores at scheduled intervals.
-This information is then stored in a MySQL database hosted on the cloud via Heroku.
-Subsequently, the website fetches relevant data from the database to display to the user.
+Using Puppeteer, product data from various online stores is autonomously scraped at scheduled intervals in a cloud-based environment hosted on Heroku.
+The data is stored in a MySQL database on the same platform, allowing the website to dynamically retrieve and display relevant information to users.

 Website includes basic search functions and filters for ease of browsing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>